Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Baths of Caracalla| ©Wikimedia

-Although time has taken its toll on the baths, and their state of preservation is far from other places like the Colosseum or the Pantheon, the Baths of Caracalla is still an interesting visit and personally I think a walk through these ruins has a very special charm.
+Although time has taken its toll on the baths, and their state of preservation is far from other places like the Colosseum or the Pantheon, a visit to the Baths of Caracalla is most interesting and I personally think that a walk through these ruins has a very special charm.

 You can imagine the hundreds of bathers who came daily to the Baths spending the day in their gardens, their library and exercising and taking care of their hygiene.
 It is a building that really represents the splendor of Ancient Rome like no other, as it is synonymous with having conquered a level of welfare (yes, reserved only to citizens) comparable to modern times.